Log in for prices and ordering

 Girlan IGT Vigneti delle Dolomiti 448 Bianco 2023

-This is so delicious—a super aromatic, juicy wine that’s perfect for drinking over the warmer months.
-It is a crunchy, fresh, aromatic blend for drinking any time of the day or night.
+This is delicious—an aromatic, juicy wine that’s perfect for drinking over the warmer months.
+It is a crunchy, fresh, blend for drinking any time of the day or night.
 Similarly weighted to a Loire or Savoie white, it's an airy, energetic wine with aromas of juicy pear, white peach and sliced apple.
 The palate is tangy and refreshing, then juicy and textural as it builds in the glass.
 The lovely grippy close is deliciously pure and mouthwateringly clean.
-An excellent pouring option, it doesn’t miss a beat.
+An excellent pouring option—it doesn’t miss a beat.

 Girlan IGT Vigneti delle Dolomiti 448 Bianco 2023